Empathetic and Knowledgeable Care

 Treating tongue-tie and lip-tie is usually a straightforward, low-risk procedure and can often lead to resolution of symptoms, some immediately, others gradually over time.

-As a mother of 2 children whose posterior tongue-ties were diagnosed shortly after birth, Dr Chan personally understands the frustration, anxiety, and grief that can accompany the difficulty feeding tongue-tied newborns.
 After her experience, she was inspired to become a lactation consultant to assist other moms through breastfeeding challenges.
 She was also compelled to shadow renowned tongue-tie expert Dr. Bobby Ghaheri, to learn his technique in tongue-tie treatment.
 She has been treating tongue-tie and lip-tie since 2018.

 Dr. Shirley Chan-Ramirez